What it does: Provides financial services

 J.P.
 Morgan prides itself on “doing first-class business in a first-class way”.
 That means staff are expected to not only treat clients well but also “respect, value and support” their colleagues.
 If you “believe in doing the right thing even when it isn’t the easiest thing” and want to be a valued member of teams that “are disciplined, work well together and execute consistently”, then J.P.
 Morgan should be a good fit for you.

 "J.P.
 Morgan is a global leader in financial services, offering solutions to the world's most important corporations, governments and institutions in more than 100 countries.
-The Firm and its Foundation give approximately US$200 million annually to nonprofit organizations around the world.
-We also lead volunteer service activities for employees in local communities by utilizing our many resources, including those that stem from access to capital, economies of scale, global reach and expertise.
+J.P.
+Morgan leads volunteer service activities for employees in local communities by utilizing our many resources, including those that stem from access to capital, economies of scale, global reach and expertise.

 Our people work hard to do the right thing for our clients, shareholders and the firm every day.
 Joining us means you’ll learn from our experts in a supportive and collaborative team environment where you will be supported to make an immediate impact from the start.
 We want to see your creativity, communications skills and drive.
-While your academic achievements are important, we’re also looking for your individuality and passion and want to help you fulfil your potential as you build your career here.
+While your academic achievements are important, we’re also looking for your individuality and passion.
+J.P.
+Morgan wants to help you fulfil your potential as you build your career at the firm.

-Internship and graduate opportunities are available in Investment Banking, Global Markets, Corporate Analyst Development Program, Technology and Finance, so we encourage you to learn as much as possible about our business areas and roles."
+Internship and graduate opportunities are available in Investment Banking, Global Markets, and the Corporate Analyst Development Program.
+We encourage you to learn as much as possible about our business areas and roles."